False flag: Political campaigning

 Political campaigning has a long history of this tactic in various forms, including in person, print media and electronically in recent years.
 This can involve when supporters of one candidate pose as supporters of another, or act as "straw men" for their preferred candidate to debate against.
 This can happen with or without the candidate's knowledge.
 The Canuck letter is an example of one candidate's creating a false document and attributing it as coming from another candidate in order to discredit that candidate.

 In 2006, individuals practicing false flag behavior were discovered and "outed" in New Hampshire and New Jersey after blog comments claiming to be from supporters of a political candidate were traced to the IP address of paid staffers for that candidate's opponent.

-On 19 February 2011, Indiana Deputy Prosecutor Carlos Lam sent a private email to Wisconsin Governor Scott Walker suggesting that he run a "'false flag' operation" to counter the protests against Walker's proposed restrictions on public employees' collective bargaining rights:
+On 19 February 2011, Indiana Deputy Prosecutor Carlos Lam sent a private email to Wisconsin Governor Scott Walker suggesting that he run a false flag' operation" to counter the protests against Walker's proposed restrictions on public employees' collective bargaining rights:

 If you could employ an associate who pretends to be sympathetic to the unions' cause to physically attack you (or even use a firearm against you), you could discredit the unions ...
 Employing a false flag operation would assist in undercutting any support the media may be creating in favor of the unions.

 The press had acquired a court order to access all of Walker's emails and Lam's email was exposed.
 At first, Lam vehemently denied sending the email, but eventually admitted it and resigned.

 Some conservative commentators suggested that pipe bombs that were sent to prominent Democrats prior to the 2018 mid-term elections were part of a false flag effort to discredit Republicans and supporters of then-President Donald Trump.
 Cesar Sayoc, motivated by his belief that Democrats were "evil", was later convicted of mailing the devices to Trump's critics.

 On the internet, a concern troll is a false flag pseudonym created by a user whose actual point of view is opposed to the one that the troll claims to hold.
 The concern troll posts in web forums devoted to its declared point of view and attempts to sway the group's actions or opinions while claiming to share their goals, but with professed "concerns".
 The goal is to sow fear, uncertainty, and doubt within the group often by appealing to outrage culture.
 This is a particular case of sockpuppeting and safe-baiting.

 During the 2025 Canadian federal election campaign, Liberal Party of Canada strategists were exposed after their false flag operation failed.
 A CBC News journalist who was speaking with Liberal staff at a bar in Ottawa learned how "Stop the Steal" buttons were placed at a Conservative Party of Canada event.
-The operatives hoped attendees would wear them, which would allow Liberals to publicly conflate Conservative supporters and leader Pierre Poilievre with Donald J. Trump.
-After the false flag mission was reported by the journalist, Liberal leader, Mark Carney, reassigned those involved.
+The operatives hoped attendees would wear them, which would allow Liberals to publicly conflate Conservative supporters and leader Pierre Poilievre with Donald Trump.
+After the false flag mission was reported by the journalist, Liberal leader Mark Carney reassigned those involved.